Cathedral Basilica of the Immaculate Conception, Castries

-The Cathedral Basilica of the Immaculate Conception, located in Derek Walcott Square, Castries, Saint Lucia, is the seat of the Archbishop of the Roman Catholic Archdiocese of Castries, currently Robert Rivas.
+The Minor Basilica of the Immaculate Conception, is a cathedral built in 1897 which is located in the centre of three well known streets: Peynier Street, Micoud Street and Laborie Street, and is opposite the Derek Walcott Square in Castries, Saint Lucia.
+It is part of the Roman Catholic Archdiocese of Castries, currently presided over by Archbishop Gabriel Malzaire.
 The cathedral is named after Mary, mother of Jesus, under her title, Our Lady of the Immaculate Conception.